Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Introduction

 In parallel, complementary methods of upper-bounding the DIQKD key rates have been proposed~\cite{KWW20,CFH20,AL20,Farkas2021}.
 These were put forward, however, with general aim in mind of dealing with \emph{all} potential DIQKD protocols that may involve even \emph{two-way} communication between the parties---e.g.~advantage distillation of the raw data~\cite{TLR20}---so that the upper bounds may then serve as ultimate benchmarks beyond which no DIQKD protocol can venture.
 In this work, we follow this path but focus instead on attacks that an eavesdropper may adapt for a \emph{particular} DIQKD scenario.
 As a result, the upper bounds on key rates we obtain account for the special features of the DIQKD protocol considered, e.g.:~whether it involves one-way or two-way communication, the type of preprocessing used, or the postselection stage.

 In particular, our approach is to propose concrete strategies a malicious third-party can play when distributing and controlling the devices, so that the data in hands of the users is consistently recovered, but some information about it---which can be explicitly quantified---remains in possession of the eavesdropper, Eve.
 We consider \emph{individual attacks}~\cite{Scarani2009} that yield a tripartite (Alice, Bob and Eve) classical (i.i.d.) model that in case of one-way scenarios describes a broadcast (wiretap) channel~\cite{CK78}, while in the two-way case allows for unconstrained public discussion~\cite{Maurer93,AC93}.
-The key rate attained between Alice and Bob within such a model constitutes then an upper bound on the DIQKD key rate associated with their shared data that, in case it vanishes, assures that no secure key can be distilled by the honest parties from a given data set.
+The key rate attained between Alice and Bob within such a model constitutes then an upper bound on the DIQKD key rate associated with their shared data.
+Moreover, as allowing for more powerful eavesdroppers (collective or coherent attacks) can only decrease the attainable key rate, such an upper bound remains valid beyond individual attacks.
+In particular, in case it vanishes, it is assured that no secure key can be distilled by the honest parties from a given data set.

 In our work, we focus on a class of individual attacks---dubbed \emph{convex-combination} (CC) attacks---in which Eve randomly alternates between distributing either devices that yield stronger non-local correlations than the ones exhibited by the data being shared, or devices that yield classical (local) correlations with Eve possessing full knowledge about the output data of both Alice and Bob.
 We show that, while correctly reproducing the shared data on average, the CC attack can be optimised by means of linear programming to maximise the probability of the local correlation being shared.
+As a result, it provides a direct method of upper-bounding the key rates that turns out to be very effective in predicting the zero-key regions, in which no DIQKD is possible.
+Although this is not our motivation here, let us note that in the non-zero regions our technique could also be merged with the other methods~\cite{KWW20,CFH20,AL20} to determine the tightest overall upper bounds on the key rate~\cite{kaur_upper_2021}.

 In contrast to our previous work~\cite{Farkas2021}, in which we have focused on the two-way scenario in order to find regimes in which the CC attack precludes any key to be extracted despite the shared correlation exhibiting non-locality, here we study the limits the attack imposes on imperfections within the correlations being shared---given the DIQKD protocol (incl.~any processing of the raw data) followed by the parties.